Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 Activities for Building Self-Esteem in Teenagers

-Work as a team with your teenager on activities to build confidence in their everyday lives… Start with my five teenage self-esteem activities below!
+Work as a team with your teenager on building confidence in their everyday lives.
+These self esteem ideas for teens are tried and tested in my clinical work at Everlief.
+Start with my five teenage self-esteem activities below!

-The printable pdf is a comprehensive teen self esteem worksheet containing full instructions for the five teenage confidence building activities described below.
+The printable PDF is a comprehensive set of self-esteem worksheets containing full instructions for the five teenage confidence building activities described below.

 TAKE THE QUIZ!